 1. Intent

-The guidance and requirements in this section apply to setting prudent estimate mortality assumptions when determining the SR. The intent is for prudent estimate mortality assumptions to be based on facts, circumstances and appropriate actuarial practice.
+The guidance and requirements in this section apply to setting prudent estimate mortality assumptions when determining the DR and/or SR. The intent is for prudent estimate mortality assumptions to be based on facts, circumstances and appropriate actuarial practice.

 2. Description